To use or not to use emojis: It’s a question many of us email marketers wonder when crafting subject lines.

 Remember to always change just one single element.
 First test one subject line with an emoji and one without.
 Then test different types of emojis.
 Then test the amount of emojis.
 Rinse and repeat until you start seeing a pattern of what does and doesn’t resonate with your audience.

-It all depends on the browser, email client and device your reader is using.
-Different operating systems render emojis differently, hence, a different outcome.
+How emojis appear in the inbox depends on the browsers, email clients and different devices your subscribers use.
+Different email clients and operating systems (iOS, Microsoft, Android, etc) render emojis differently, hence, a different outcome.
 How emojis are displayed on mobile depends on what the device supports.

 General things to remember:

 Outlook for Windows and Yahoo!
-Mail can show simplified black and white versions of emojis, while Gmail takes their own designed approach.
+Mail may show simplified black and white versions of emojis, while Gmail takes its own designed approach.
 Normally mobile devices adjust an emoji’s look to match their brand image.

 Though the power of emojis really depends on how your target audience reacts to them, there are some best practices to keep in mind when adding emojis to your email subject lines.

-The more you’ll use, the higher the chance that your emojis affect your email deliverability or trigger spam filters.
+The more you use, the higher the chance that your emojis will affect your email deliverability or trigger spam filters.
 Don’t use emojis for click-bait efforts, use them sparingly and when they’ll enhance your subject line.

 Though two emojis in a subject line won’t hurt your deliverability, do think about whether you need each emoji or if you can use a single one instead.
 Like in this example: ☀️ Summer is here ☀️.

-The newsletter subject below uses emojis only and upon first look, it’s hard to grasp what the email is about.
-This can either work in your advantage or disadvantage.
+The newsletter subject below doubles down on emojis by using emojis in their subject and preheader.
+At first glance, it’s hard to grasp what the email is about.
+Using this many emojis can either work to your advantage or disadvantage.
 The answer is in the A/B test 🕵️♀️.

 What's your audience like?
 Will they enjoy emojis or will they perceive your message as less serious?
 Does it fit the tone of the content inside the email?

 If you have this information available, check to see what age range your audience is in.
 Do they use emojis?
-What type of emojis are appropriate?
+What types of emojis are appropriate?

 A younger crowd might resonate more with emojis like 💁 , 🔥 and 😍 while an older audience engages better with 📈 and ✅.
 Or no emojis at all (depending on the age range).